Cm3lp8/stream-framer/README.md

 Stream Framer is a Rust crate that provides two traits for adding header prefixes to datagrams:

-- ```FrameWriter``` prepends a header composed of 8 arbitrary bytes followed by 4 bytes representing (in big endian) the length of the following frame.
+- ```FrameWriter``` provides methods to prepends a header composed of 8 arbitrary bytes followed by 4 bytes representing (in big endian) the length of the following frame.
 - ```FrameParser``` provides the method ```parse_frame_header()```to parse incoming packets, indicating the frame's starting point and its length.

 ## Disclaimers